DelphiBuilder/NetCom7/README.md

 The effort a programmer has to make to use these components is minimal compared to other frameworks.
 Please refer to the demos for a better understanding on how to use these components.

 Written by Bill Anastasios Demos.
+Special thanks to Daniel Mauric, Tommi Prami, Roland Bengtsson for the extensive testing and suggestions.
+Thank you so much!

 VasDemos[at]yahoo[dot]co[dot]uk